 In San Jose at Blackford High School, Dan found he had a talent for running, in spite of all that his heart specialists had said.
 He tried out for the track team and ran both track and cross country events.
 He set several records that stood for many years at that school.
 His parents and siblings attended whatever track and cross country meets they could and cheered him on.
 True to their kinship, Dan’s younger brothers tried out for and won places on the team as they became high schoolers.
 They all ran and ran, practicing almost every night after school.

 They’d come home from school, eat two sandwiches each, and then Dan would look forward to dinner.
 After dinner he had an absent minded habit of asking Mom if they had had dinner yet, and when the answer was yes, he would go to the kitchen and eat a bowl or two of cereal.
 Dan was a bottomless pit.

-When Dan was 17 and I was 12, he began to take me places with him.
+Dan began to take me places with him.
 His girlfriend was Sue Anderson, and her little sister Jan was my best friend.
 We went over to the Anderson’s house together a lot.
 He bought his first car, a little blue Plymouth Valiant.
 He took us to the Pinnacles National Monument where we hiked all day.
 He took us to Santa Cruz Boardwalk almost every week that summer, where Jan and I rode on the roller coaster in the front seat over and over again.